What is Distressed M&A?

 - Expense Reimbursement: Out-of-pocket costs related to diligence and participating in the process will be reimbursed

-- Break-Up Fee: Similar to M&A break-up & termination fees, an incentive payment will be made if the deal fails to be completed (usually around 3% to 5% on the transaction value)
+- Break-Up Fee: Similar to M&A break-up and termination fees, an incentive payment will be made if the deal fails to be completed (usually around 3% to 5% on the transaction value)

 - Incremental Bids: The bidder can often set the minimum increments in which bids can be placed so that the competing bids would need to bypass the original floor bid by a certain amount